7i6ht/math2visual/backend/README.md

 **Notes:**
 - The `images` field in the response contains URLs of generated images (if any)
-- ChatGPT can generate images using GPT Image 1.5, which are included in the response
+- ChatGPT can generate images using DALL-E 3, which are included in the response

 #### `GET /api/chatgpt/proxy-image`
 Proxy image download to avoid CORS issues.
 Fetches an image from an external URL and returns it.